elizerdim/rest-coutries-api/README.md

 - [React Select Accessibility](https://react-select.com/advanced#accessibility) - I modified the custom aria live example on this page to add accessibility to my Select component.
 I know that accessibility comes built-in with HTML elements such as `<select>` and `<option>`, but not with custom elements, so I was happy to see that this package has a section for adding accessibility to this custom interactive component.

-- I discovered `LoaderFunction` and `LoaderFunctionArgs` types for TypeScript, even though I didn't use a loader in the end.
+- I discovered `LoaderFunction` and `LoaderFunctionArgs` types for TypeScript, even though I didn't end up using a loader at all.
 I realized that there are certain TypeScript types that are defined on packages that can be imported and used as is, which is very useful.

 - I also figured out how to pass an extra parameter to the loader function so that I can put it into its own file (again, I ended up not using it but it might be useful to keep it here for future reference):